bethurban/my-comps-client/README.md

 Need:
+* User signup and login.
+Possible to use returned google ids and store in db as saved users?
 * Google Maps?
 * Refactor getSearch and getComps - possible to iterate over XML array and pull nodeNames and innerHTMLs?
 Sort out CSS to structure page correctly